Dysphagia in dogs: A comprehensive guide to recognition, diagnosis and treatment

 General tips

-Preventing swallowing problems in dogs requires a combination of good oral hygiene, a healthy diet, regular veterinary checks and a generally healthy lifestyle.
-A proactive approach can help prevent many of the causes of oral and pharyngeal swallowing difficulties and contributes significantly to your dog's quality of life.
+Preventing swallowing difficulties in dogs requires a combination of good oral hygiene, a healthy diet, regular veterinary checkups, and an overall healthy lifestyle.
+A proactive approach can help avoid many of the causes of oral and pharyngeal swallowing problems and significantly contributes to your dog's quality of life.

 (C) https://www.youtube.com/watch?v=-0u7Of1zP2E